trennlinie

 1983

-In January DM went into the studio together with Alan for the first time.
-They worked with sound engineers Eric Radcliffe and John Fryer at Blackwing Studios in London.
-The result was released on January 31 - the single Get The Balance Right / The Great Outdoors!.
+In January DM went into studio together with Alan for the first time.
+They worked with the sound engineers Eric Radcliffe and John Fryer at Blackwing Studios in London.
+The result was released on 31 January - the single Get the Balance Right / The Great Outdoors!

 Alan: "Interestingly, this was the first time we had concentrated on producing a dance 12".
 Although remixes had been made for previous releases, this one was very much geared towards the clubs."[1]

-Martin: "I think Get The Balance Right is a lot harder, more powerful and more direct.
+Martin: "I think Get the Balance Right is a lot harder, more powerful and more direct.
 It's quite moody, too.
 I think our new material's going to be more to the point, about more general topics that everyone can relate to rather than having more personal lyrics."[2]

 Alan: "I don't think I made a great deal of difference.
 I probably made it worse."